 Phenotype and structural soundness rank above EBV’s in importance within our program.
 The balance of these three key elements with minimal compromise is seen by Matauri Angus to be the art of cattle breeding.

-Three generations of the Maxwell Family have been involved in the breeding that forms the background of Matauri Angus, with the next generation just starting to provide their input.
+Three generations of the Maxwell Family have been involved in the breeding that forms the background of Matauri Angus, with the fourth generation being the Pymm and Parsons families building on the solid foundation laid by the Maxwell’s, with a fifth generation starting to get involved.

 Since the early days, Matauri Angus has continually evolved and embraced pioneering practices.
 They were only the second Angus stud within New Zealand to adopt the method of calving heifers as two year olds.
 They were also one of the first herds to use Beefplan, the first available weight recording system within New Zealand.